 A resolution should address a current human rights violation, an economic concern, and/or a political problem, either in a student's country or another country.
-If students are representing countries that are fairly stable, politically and economically, it is best to write a resolution addressing a problem outside their country.
+If students are representing countries that are fairly stable, politically and economically, it is best to write a resolution addressing a problem outside of their country.
 A Civitas staff member can meet with a school class or club for a resolution-writing help session, or students can write a resolution on their own using samples in the delegate handbook and our on-line resources at www.civitas-stl.com.
+We are having a Resolution Writing Workshop this year on Saturday, October 26 from 10:00 am until noon at Crossroads College Preparatory School (500 DeBaliviere Ave., 63112).
 Any resolutions submitted will be posted online before the session for all delegates to preview, so they need to be sent to us (digitally) by midnight the Tuesday before the appropriate Model UN session.
 Students can also send a resolution draft to us via email for feedback/questions before submitting a final one.
-We prefer resolutions to be in the format of the examples in the delegate handbook and on-line.
+We prefer resolutions to be in the format of the examples in the delegate handbook and resolutions archives on our website.